elcarimay/OPIC/Concert/Concert.md

 Hey, buddy ..
 It's me ..
 I'm afraid to say this about the concert we are supposed to go together was canceled due to severe weather.
 I believe I had to check weather forecast before I suggested this concert .. but anyway ..
 I want to apologize for this .. and I
 would like to offer you some alternatives ..
 Backup plans ..
 I have two options for you and you can choose whatever you like.
-First, why don't we look for another singer's performane?
+First, why don't we look for another singer's performance?
 Second, How about going camping instead of the concert?
 Once again, I'm really sorry about this.
 And please consider my options for you and please let me know asap.
 Please get back to me as soon as possible.